spyoungtech/FreeSimpleGUI/docs/cookbook.md

 # Keys

 Keys are an extremely important concept for you to understand.
 They are the labels/tags/names/identifiers you give Elements.
-They are a way for you to communicate about a specific element with the PySimpleGUI API calls.
+They are a way for you to communicate about a specific element with the FreeSimpleGUI API calls.

 Keys are used to: